sunshinescience/sunshinescience.github.io/_posts/2019-07-26-pandas-cheatsheet.md

 <img src="/assets/img/pandas_join3.png" width="350" height="400">

 This post barely touches the surface of all of the amazing capabilities of the pandas library.
 If you liked this tutorial, please have a look at the example on cleaning and formatting near star catalog data using pandas, which can be found [here](https://sunshinescience.github.io/2019/06/30/pandas-example1_stars.html).

+My pandas data structures cheat sheet can be downloaded [here](https://github.com/sunshinescience/pandas_examples/blob/master/cheatsheet_pandas_data_structures.pdf).

 For in depth knowledge on pandas, please see the documentation [here](https://pandas.pydata.org/pandas-docs/stable/).
 For some advanced examples using pandas, see the [cookbook](https://pandas.pydata.org/pandas-docs/stable/user_guide/cookbook.html).